SystemFw/blog/content/staging/oop-data-oriented.md

 conscious about optimising our code properly.
 To start with, we're publishing all the events for a given key in a single transaction.
 Transactions actually have a size limit, so this isn't wise.
-Conversely, we don't want to publish each event in its own transaction and give up batching entirely.
+On the other hand, we don't want to publish each event in its own transaction and give up batching entirely.
 We'll compromise by sending events in batches of 25, using `chunk: Nat -> [a] -> [[a]]` for help: